rightbtc/api-docs/source/api/rest_pub.md

 `state` | [integer] | Open-1, Maintaince-503 |

 {% note info Static Configurations %}
-*Markets/Contracts/Assets* are static configurations of rightbtc, it defines precisions and states of each items, so you may need to load these information once your program startup.
+*Markets/Contracts/Assets* are static configurations of RightBTC, it defines the precision and states of each item, so you may need to load these information once your program starts.
 {% endnote %}

 ### Ticker